 Herefordshire Council will work with the Highways Agency, Network Rail, bus and train operators, developers and local communities to bring forward improvements to the local and strategic transport HCS has determined where development should be located, and this takes into account the needs of rural areas.

 There are no specific proposals in HCS or the Local Transport Plan at this time for transport infrastructure which affect the Parish.
+Highways England has not indicated any specific proposals are advanced for the A49 within the Parish.

-Policies WEO1 e) and WEO22 indicate that the Parish Council will work with Herefordshire Council to bring forward transport infrastructure as appropriate in particular to promote the management of traffic through the village and improve accessibility to public transport.
-This policy both complements HCS policy SS4 and sets out how the Parish Council intends to undertake its role in implement this policy (NPPF paras 102 and 104).
-A limited number of measures are set out including the promotion of accessibility (NPPF para 102c).
-The local highway network does not contain any specific cycle network for new development to link into.
-There are a
+Policy WG20 indicates that the Parish Council will work with Herefordshire Council and Highways England to bring forward transport infrastructure as appropriate.
+This policy both complements HCS policy SS4 and sets out how the Parish Council intends to undertake its role in implement this strategic policy (NPPF paras 102 and 104).
+Measures are included in the supporting statement that include promoting accessibility including through public transport (NPPF para 102c).
+The local